Marlborough Sounds Hope-Smart murders: Scott Watson granted new appeal

 There has long been conjecture over whether the pair then ended up on the Blade -

-water taxi driver Guy Wallace would later tell police that a mystery man, unshaven and with unkempt, wavy hair, on his water taxi offered Hope and Smart a place to stay on his boat, which Wallace described as a two-masted ketch.
+water taxi driver Guy Wallace would later tell police that a mystery man, unshaven and with unkempt, wavy hair, on his water taxi offered Hope and Smart a place to stay on his boat, which Wallace described as a double-masted ketch.

 Questions were also raised about two blonde hairs found on a blanket on the Blade.
 These were matched to Hope by DNA, but questions were later raised about accidental contamination - no blonde hairs were found on the first examination of the blanket in January 1998.